 Earlier, we said that Hawaii's climate was technically "subtropical" as opposed to "tropical".
 We also said where

 in Hawaii you're visiting or staying is every bit as important as when

 you're in the islands.
 The main factor for these climatic quirks of the Hawaiian Islands are the northeastern winds known as the trade winds.
 Not only do these winds tend to moderate the heat and humidity we tend to associate with more "truly" tropical climates, they also tend to bring rain (rather consistently) to the northeast and eastern sides of all of the Hawaiian Islands.
 The trades seem to be a consistent feature of the islands for the majority of the year.

 When you combine the trade winds with the fact that each island is composed of a mountainous (mostly volcanic) interior, you end up with a pattern where the northeastern and eastern sides (also known as the windward side

 ) get the majority of the precipitation, while the western and southwestern sides (also known as the leeward side

 ) get the majority of the sun.
 The leeward side tends to be drier because it sits in the rainshadow of the mountainous interior of each island as the rains brought from the trades tend not to make it past the mountains.
 The leeward side is where most of the tourism and resorts are.
-However, the windward side is where Hawaii tends to be where most of its waterfalls are located.
+However, the windward side is where most of its waterfalls are located.
 It's also where the state is most wild.

 To further illustrate the geography of the windward and leeward sides of the Hawaiian Islands, have a look at our Hawaii map